timescale/docs/mst/mst-multi-node.md

 #### About user mapping authentication
 User mapping authentication allows users to continue connecting with the `tsdbadmin` PostgreSQL user for all data access and cluster management.
-It also allows you to continue making secure (SSL) connections to your Timescale Cloud Access node.
+It also allows you to continue making secure (SSL) connections to your Managed Service for TimescaleDB Access node.

 With user mapping authentication, you don’t need to manage any new users,